 Every employer in California must have workers' compensation insurance.
+Companies that fail to carry workers comp insurance face civil and criminal penalties.
 If you are injured at work, you will have to deal with a workers' compensation insurance carrier.

 If you have a dispute regarding your claim, you will have to deal with the Workers' Compensation Appeals Board.

 This can be a confusing and stressful time for an injured worker.
-Having an understanding of the system and process can help you get the benefits and treatment that you deserve.
+Having an understanding of the system and process can help you get the workers comp benefits and treatment that you deserve.

 This article and related sections will help you understand:

-- What injuries are covered by California Workers' Compensation
+- What occupational injuries are covered by California Workers' Compensation

 - How to report and file a claim